molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_install.md

 * Java 21 JRE or JDK
 * Docker
+* Python 3 (to enable auth server reconfiguration and updating capabilities in the UI )

 In addition to these, there are other optional components you may wish to install, such as setting up nginx as a reverse proxy.